-I conducted a survey and found that the average conversation rate for low end products like mine was 10 percent (I sold the book at N1500).
+I conducted a survey and found that the average conversion rate for low end products like mine was 10 percent (I sold the book at N1500).
 By the commencement of the webinar, I had 140 participants.

 Drums rolling… I made just 1 sale.
-That was 0.71% conversion rate.
+That was a 0.71% conversion rate.
 I was totally numb.
 Was I to consider the time invested?
 Or the fact that my ROI was -72%?
 Or me saying bye to my To-Buy list?

 Anyway, it seemed I got what I needed (whatever it was that I needed).
 All the fire went down.
 All my fuss for instant conversion of my learning to earning died.
 And most importantly, the panic attacks ceased.
 I stopped competing with my network in the name of learning.
 I stopped viewing their flaunts (WhatsApp status, if you like) except for when I was emotionally stable.

-Fast-forward… I came back to my self and looked inwards again.
-Now, I didn’t just want money– I wanted peace and fulfillment too.
+Fast-forward… I came back to myself and looked inwards again.
+Now, I didn’t just want money— I wanted peace and fulfillment too.
 Another story started, void of panic attacks (so it can’t be included here), that led the Self Discovery Blog

 Here’s What I Learnt